 - Cost Transfer Principles – Office of Sponsored Projects Training Class

-- Effort Principles – Office of Sponsored Projects Training Class
+- Effort Reporting Principles – Office of Sponsored Projects Training Class

-- Effort Certification in Workday – Workday Training Guide.
+- Effort Certification for Reviewers – Workday Training Guide

 Workday can be accessed via the Workday at Yale website or from the It’s Your Yale website.
 If logging into Workday from an off-campus location, Multifactor Authentication is required.
-Information about Multifactor Authentication is located at Yale’s ITS website.
+Information regarding Multifactor Authentication and login is located at Yale’s ITS website.

-Certifiers and administrators responsible for the successful completion of ECSs can locate ECSs by accessing their Workday Inbox.
-The Workday Inbox can be accessed by clicking your name in the upper right corner of the Workday screen or from the Inbox worklet on the Workday homepage.
+Certifiers and administrators responsible for the successful completion of ECSs can access ECSs via their Workday Inbox.
+The Workday Inbox is accessed either by clicking the inbox icon in the upper right corner of the Workday screen or from the Inbox worklet on the Workday homepage.

 The actions below support the effort reporting process and help ensure the timely and accurate completion of ECSs.